kdwils/weatherstation/README.md

 ![alt text](images/dashboard.png)

-To serve the dashboard http server, run the following command:
+To serve the dashboard http server:
 From the binary:
 ```bash
 weatherstation serve